microchip-pic-avr-examples/dspic33c-can-tp/README.md

     Select the Generate Button under project resources.

     Ensure not to overwrite the contents of the main.c.

-    5. For this board comment out line 28 to be (//#define STARTING_BOARD)

     Build and Program the board.

 # CAN-TP Project - Drivers

 The CAN-TP project uses the following: